GiannettaGerardo/supeRSA/README.md

 -option2 is used to choose whether to generate new keys in a file or use an existing file with keys;

 Each option can be used once:
-option1 choose if encrypt or decrypt;\nOption2 choose where keys need to be taken from;
+Option1 choose if encrypt or decrypt;
+Option2 choose where keys need to be taken from;
 If option2 is -g, the path specify the file where the keys generated will be saved;
 If option1 is -d, option2 need to be -f=file_keys
 If option1 is -e, there is the possibility of choose a number of bits for encrypt, just put it next the -e with the syntax "-e=number",